 As described above, first preference for FACHEX is always given to Early Action applicants.
-If, however, there are not any FACHEX eligible students within the Early Action pool, others applying during the normal application timeframe will be considered so long as they have properly listed their parent's employer as a participating Jesuit institution on their Common Application.
+If, however, there are not any FACHEX eligible students within the Early Action pool, others applying during the regular application timeframe will be considered so long as they have properly listed their parent's employer as a participating Jesuit institution on their Common Application.

 What if my child didn't list me as employed by a participating Jesuit University on their Common Application?

 Your child should contact the Office of Undergraduate Admissions at 617-552-3100 (before the admissions deadlines).
 They are the ONLY office at BC that can adjust an applicant's admission file.

 What about a FACHEX Certification letter?

 Unlike other schools in the FACHEX Program, Boston College will only require a FACHEX Certification letter for an incoming student who is selected as a Finalist for a FACHEX award.
-The obtainment of this certification letter will be initiated by Boston College exclusively, and any certification letters received for a student prematurely who has not been selected as a Finalist will be discarded as invalid.
-The only way for your child to be identified as a FACHEX applicant at Boston College, is to indicate on their Common Application that their parent is employed at a participating Jesuit University.
+The obtainment of this certification will be initiated by Boston College exclusively.
+Any certifications received for a student who has not been selected as a Finalist will be discarded.
+The only way for your child to be identified as a FACHEX applicant at Boston College, is to have the eligible parent's employer listed as a participating Jesuit University on their Common Application.
 NO EXCEPTIONS

 What if I didn't understand the rules of the program, or missed the deadline?

-It is the reasonability of the parent/student to research the FACHEX and Admissions policies of the FACHEX school(s) they are applying to and follow those specific deadlines/procedures.
+It is the responsibility of the parent/student to research the Admissions and FACHEX policies of the Universities they are applying to, and follow those deadlines/procedures.
 NO EXCEPTIONS or EXCUSES will be accepted.
-All information about Boston College's FACHEX program is updated annually online the summer prior to the Fall application season.

 When will my child be notified if they receive a FACHEX Award?

-All FACHEX applicants to BC will be notified by March 15th of their FACHEX decision.
+All FACHEX eligible students applying to BC will be notified by March 15th of their FACHEX decision.
 The initial notification will be sent separate from the Admission or Financial Aid decision letters.